This page last updated November 16, 2020 12:45pm

-As you assess and plan for Fall 2020, each parish needs to continue limiting on-site faith formation gatherings based on the resources and opportunities or limitations of their people and geographic area.
+As you assess and plan, each parish needs to continue limiting on-site faith formation gatherings based on the resources and opportunities or limitations of their people and geographic area.
 To help in that I ask you to focus your faith formation efforts on these four priorities:

 - Connections between adults, youth, and children in the parish